invertedv/testGo/docs/buildModel.md

     d120{4,5,6,7,8,9,10,11,12}

 would create the feature d120 as the sum of columns 4 through 12 of the model output.
+Currently, only categorical models can serve as inputs to other models.
+The value actually input to the model under construction is the log odds of the probability.

 Note that if an input model also takes a model as an input, there will be another inputModels directory in the input model's directory.